Horace DeVaughn: Murders of A.B. Moore and Ruby Thornton

 On January 19, 1927, Horace DeVaughn borrowed a shotgun from a family friend, black storekeeper D.B.
 Benion, to hunt rabbits.
 That evening, on his way home, he encountered 40-year-old A.B.
-Moore, the Southern Railroad Superintendent of Safety and Sanitation, parked in a car alongside 35-year-old Ruby Thornton.
+Moore, a Chattanooga, Tennessee-based married father of several children and the Southern Railroad Superintendent of Safety and Sanitation, parked in a car alongside 35-year-old Ruby Thornton, the wife of J.C.
+Thornton and mother of a ten-year-old daughter.
 DeVaughn approached the car, and Moore exited the car; DeVaughn then shot Moore in the face with the shotgun, after which Ruby Thornton exited the car and fled.
 DeVaughn followed her in pursuit, caught up to her, and shot her in the back of the head with the shotgun.
 DeVaughn returned to Moore's body and robbed him of $22, a watch, and a chain.
 Both Moore and Thornton died from their wounds; Moore was decapitated from the shotgun blast.
 A passerby discovered their bodies the next day.
-Moore was survived by widow and several children in Chattanooga, Tennessee; Ruby Thornton was survived by a ten-year-old daughter and a husband named J.C.
-Thornton.

 After the murders, DeVaughn went to Zion City, a black settlement, due to his apprehension about returning home; on his way there, he discarded a pocketbook containing "cards" belonging to Moore.
 The next day, he went to work, where he discarded Moore's watch in a toilet.